clntsf/halloween_lights/README.md

     > _For displaying colored lights when a sound is detected_
  - Connecting board
     > _used to connect the Microbit to the LED Strip, allowing it to send signals and interact with the LEDs on it_
+ - Battery pack
+    > _used to power the artefact to allow sustained use without maintenance_

 ###     1.3 Online Resources